 which also after a true likeness doth now save you, even baptism, not the putting away of the filth of the flesh, but the interrogation of a good conscience toward God, through the resurrection of Jesus Christ; 1Pe 3:20-21ASV

-This verse which does have both the words, “baptism” and “water” in it is frequently used to prove that water baptism is what Christ wants for us.
-If you read these verses carefully, this analogy where water was used to save eight people is compared to baptism.
+This verse, which does have both the words “baptism” and “water” in it, is frequently used to prove that water baptism is what Christ wants for us.
+If you read these verses carefully, you will see that the analogy of water used to save eight people is compared to baptism.
 But the analogy is not complete in verse 20.
-Because after the writer says “even baptism”, he says in the next verse, “not the putting away of the filth of the flesh, but the interrogation of a good conscience toward God, through the resurrection of Jesus Christ;” Here, the writer corrects the understanding about baptism being physically washed and water, but rather it is the inward cleansing through the power of the resurrection of Jesus Christ.
-So the context of this verse is not a proof that baptism should be in water for us as much as it is a proof that baptism, the real baptism, is when we are washed inside.
+Because after the writer says “even baptism”, he says in the next verse, “not the putting away of the filth of the flesh, but the interrogation of a good conscience toward God, through the resurrection of Jesus Christ; Here, the writer corrects the understanding about baptism being physically washed in water, but rather it is the inward cleansing through the power of the resurrection of Jesus Christ.
+Part of the process to be spiritually washed is our recognition that we need a savior because we have sin in our lives.
+We have become aware that we have sin, and call on Jesus, making him Lord, and accept the gracious gift of eternal life.
+Holy spirit fills us and washes away our sin.
+None of this is symbolic.
+This is literally what happens.

 [i]http://www.pcahistory.org/documents/pastoralletter.html